0xMehedi/the-newcomer/README.md

    Religious or political discussion is highly discouraged in this clan to avoid conflict and distract from the purpose of the clan.

    When people with different religious or political beliefs come together, there is a risk of conflict.
-   This can be especially damaging in a clan, where members need to be able to work together effectively.
+   This can be especially damaging in a clan, where players need to be able to work together effectively.
    By discouraging religious or political discussion, the clan can ensure a more harmonious environment.

 1. **Spamming is not allowed.**

    Spamming is not allowed in this clan to keep the chat clean and organized.
-   Spam can be disruptive and annoying, and it can make it difficult for clan members to find important information.
+   Spam can be disruptive and annoying, and it can make it difficult for players to find important information.
    Additionally, spam can be used to spread malware or other malicious content.

 1. **Discussing or promoting nudity, pornography, and LGBTQ+ is strictly prohibited.**